mgtron278/medical_chatbot/readme.md

      ```bash
      python sqlsetup.py
      ```
-   - Ensure that PostgreSQL is running and accessible.
+   - Ensure that Pgadmin4 is running and "postgresql 16" server is available.
 The script will use the credentials provided in the `.env` file.

 2. **Run Migrations**:
    - Apply Django migrations to set up the database schema.